 The Community Foundation’s Ann McDonald Baker Art Ventures Award is presented to an artist who articulates an artistic vision and radiance in a medium or discipline which brings distinction to Northeast Florida.
 It is designed to build momentum for an artist or performer with extraordinary talent whose investigations involve the creation of new work accessible to the local community.
 This is not a lifetime achievement award, but it does celebrate past achievement and acknowledges a resolute commitment to an artistic discipline or field.

-The inaugural recipient in 2015 was Terrance L. Patterson, founder and artistic director of the Ritz Chamber Players, pictured above with members of the Baker family.
+The inaugural recipient in 2015 was Terrance L. Patterson, founder and artistic director of the Ritz Chamber Players.
+The second Ann McDonald Baker Art Ventures Award was given to sculptor and architect David Engdahl, pictured above with his daughter and members of the Baker family.

 Dr. JoAnn Crisp-Ellert Fund

 Dr. JoAnn Crisp-Ellert was well-known for her academic and artistic pursuits in promoting visual arts throughout her lifetime.
 As an artist, she received her BFA from Syracuse University, and her MFA and Ph.D. from American University.
 Dr. Crisp-Ellert was also awarded a Post-Doctoral Fellowship at Yale University, and studied both at the Royal College of Art and the Sorbonne.
 She exhibited nationally and internationally in both group and solo shows, and is represented in numerous private and public collections.

 To honor her artistic legacy, her husband, Dr. Robert Ellert, established the Dr. JoAnn Crisp-Ellert Fund to promote visual art appreciation and visual art education in St. Augustine.
 The fund began making grants in 2009.
 For information on the Fund's most recent grants, click here.

 For information on how to apply, click here.